Picturepark/Picturepark.SDK.TypeScript/docs/picturepark-sdk-v1-fetch/README.md

-# Picturepark Content Platform TypeScript SDK: Fetch Clients
+# Fotoware Alto TypeScript SDK: Fetch Clients

 ## picturepark-sdk-v1-fetch

 **NPM Package:** [@picturepark/sdk-v1-fetch](https://www.npmjs.com/package/@picturepark/sdk-v1-fetch)

-The `@picturepark/sdk-v1-fetch` NPM package provides client classes to access the Picturepark API by using the `window.fetch` APIs.
+The `@picturepark/sdk-v1-fetch` NPM package provides client classes to access the Fotoware Alto API by using the `window.fetch` APIs.
 These are common APIs which are present in modern browsers.
 The library is suitable for all web applications (e.g. React/Redux, JQuery, Vanilla.JS, etc.) but offers only the service clients and no controls/components.

 - [API Documentation](https://rawgit.com/Picturepark/Picturepark.SDK.TypeScript/master/docs/picturepark-sdk-v1-fetch/api/index.html)